Chemical Grade Skin Peels

 Preparing the skin with hydroquinone, glycolic acid and Retin A for four to five weeks before the peel gives a deeper and more even peel.
 They should all be stopped a week before and Retin A should be stopped at least ten days before the peel.
 Stay out of the direct sun.

-What precautions do I take afterwards?
+What precautions do I take after a Chemical peel?

 Stay out of the sun or put sun block SPF 35 or more when you go out.

 Keep the skin moist with moisturizer while it is healing.